Reports by Related Institutions

 This approach emphasizes the importance of aligning personal and public interests to achieve societal satisfaction and economic well-being.

 The New Normal.
-Elements of a New structural and widespread Precariousness
+Elements of a New structural and widespread Precariousness (SUPI)

 Social precarity has negative consequences for individuals and society.
 Policymakers have to take action to address this problem.